 Be Involved in Your Kids Social Media Usage

 Join Facebook or other social media yourself so you can monitor what is going on in your kids accounts.
 Although it won’t allow you to see private chats, you can keep tabs about the information that your child is publicizing to the outside world.
 Letting your kids know that you will be checking in from time to time may give them the motivation to be more careful about what they post online.
+You may also wish to limit which social apps they are allowed to download and use.

 Monitor Your Child’s Internet Usage

 Using remote tracking software may help you view real-time what your kids are looking at online, who they are talking to and how much time they are spending on certain sites.
 You can choose as a parent to review this information on a weekly basis or only use it if your child exhibits warning signs like depression or another change in behavior.
 Even though you may not use it frequently, you should still have it installed on their PC, tablet or smart phone in case you need it.
+You might check out options like Mobicip, xFi parental controls, Bark, or other internet tools for parents.

 The American Academy of Pediatrics (AAP) suggests that kids over 2 spend no more than an hour or so per day using media like TV, tablets, computers or smart phones.
 Give your kids limitations to how often and when they can use their devices.
 Make sure that they unplug an hour before bed to allow for a restful sleep.